By Josh Martin, ATC

 Congenital pes planus is found in infants and developing children resulting from excessive ligamentous laxity and neuromuscular imbalances within the body.
 In these cases, the ligaments and muscles are extremely flexible to support the medial longitudinal arch during weight-bearing activities.
-In most cases, children that have congenital pes planus will develop a normal arch by the age of 6.
+In most cases, children with congenital pes planus will develop a normal arch by the age of 6.

 Acquired Types of Pes Planus:

 In most cases, acquired this condition occurs from posterior tibial tendon dysfunction (PTTD).
 The posterior tibial tendon (PTT) functions to stabilize the medial longitudinal arch when under tension, preventing the arch from collapsing.
-When the integrity of the PTT is impaired, the ligaments surrounding the area become weak, which will result in a this condition and other biomechanical problems.
+When the integrity of the PTT is impaired, the ligaments surrounding the area become weak, which will result in this condition and other biomechanical problems.

 Injuries that occur to the spring ligament can also lead to acquired pes planus.
 The spring ligament is a strong ligament that connects the navicular to the calcaneus.
 The ligament’s primary function is to stabilize the calcaneus, navicular, and talus, which constructs the medial longitudinal arch.
 The spring ligament subsequently provides support for the medial longitudinal arch.
 If the ligament is structurally impaired, it could compromise the integrity of the navicular.
 This would cause the navicular to drop during weight-bearing activities, which would result in pes planus deformity.

 Excessive weight-barring activities can lead to fractures and tissue damage within the medial longitudinal arch.
 Obesity and excessive weight-barring activities cause micro-trauma within the structural axotomy of the foot.
 Damage to any of the underlying structures will produce changes within the bones, ligaments, and muscles.
 This could jeopardize the medial longitudinal arch resulting in pes planus deformity.

 Symptoms of Pes Planus

 Symptoms typically include pain and tenderness within the medial longitudinal arch of the foot.
 Typically, the pain is a result of damage to either muscles or ligaments within the foot.
 This condition can also refer pain to other locations within the body due to improper biomechanics.